-Are you finding that you don’t like your friends anymore, or that something doesn’t feel right?
+Are you discovering that you don’t like your friends anymore, or that something doesn’t feel right?

 If you’re into personal growth, you will at some point outgrow some or all of your friends.
+This is especially true with childhood friends.
 The sooner you can accept it, the easier it’ll be.

-Your friends may object and ask you why you’re abandoning them, but there’s not much you can do.
+Your friends may object and ask you why you’re abandoning them, or not hanging out with them, but there’s not much you can do.
 The signs are obvious.

 Your friends create their own reality, and if they choose to create the feeling of abandonment, it is up to them.
 It’s not a lot of fun, but they will get over it.